Dental Examination - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 In addition to visual inspection of your mouth, the exam includes:

-• summarizing your medical history, so that the dentist is aware of your state of health and of any conditions that could affect the success of dental treatments or procedures or that could be associated with oral health problems.
+• summarizing your medical history, so that the dentist is aware of your state of health and of any conditions that could affect the success of dental treatments or procedures that could be associated with oral health problems.

 The exam may also include: